CSCfi/csc-user-guide/docs/cloud/fgci/fgci-using-arcrunner-to-run-large-job-sets.md

 performed to a large set of input files.

-Running embarrassingly parallel computing tasks in the grid environment is in principle straight forward: the user just creates the grid job files, described in chapter 2.2, submits all the jobs to grid and, once the jobs are ready, the collects the results and merges them together.
+Running embarrassingly parallel computing tasks in the grid environment is in principle straight forward: the user just creates the [grid job files](./fgci-job-description-files.md), submits all the jobs to grid and, once the jobs are ready, the collects the results and merges them together.
 However, this kind of straight forward seeming approach is not always the most efficient way.

-In this chapter we describe a grid job manager tool, called *arcrunner*, that can be used to run large embarrassingly parallel computing tasks easily and effectively in the FGI environment.
+In this chapter we describe a grid job manager tool, called *arcrunner*, that can be used to run large embarrassingly parallel computing tasks easily and effectively in the FGCI environment.
 You can use *arcrunner* at CSC on [Puhti](../../computing/overview.md) or you can download it to your local Linux or MacOSX computer.